Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 https://www.googleapis.com/compute/v1/projects/gcp-vm-migration-450215/zones/us-west1-a/machineTypes/e2-medium

-Use the CLI to determine the CPU and memory configurations for this Compute Engine machine type:
+1. Use the CLI to determine the CPU and memory configurations for this Compute Engine MACHINE_TYPE (e.g. e2-medium):

 --format="table(name, guestCpus, memoryMb)"